-The Calfornia car accident attorneys at Shouse Law Group assist crash victims to file a claim and get financial compensation.
-We take cases from across California.
+The California auto accident lawyers at Shouse Law Group assist crash victims to file a claim and get financial compensation.
 We can help you get all the medical treatment you need.
 Even if you have no health insurance coverage or can’t afford the copays.

 Motor vehicle accidents are the most common cause of personal injuries in the United States.
 Every year, nearly 2 million people are injured in motor vehicle crashes.
 More than 200,000 people are injured each year just in California.1 Auto crash injuries in California can cost victims tens of thousands of dollars in:

 The driver who was at fault for causing the collision is liable to the other drivers or passengers for their injuries or damages.
 Fault in a California car crash is based on which driver was negligent in causing the accident.
-However, even when both drivers are at fault, the injury victim may be able to claim damages from the other driver.
+However, even when you were partly at fault, you may still be able to recover some damages from the other driver.

 Not all vehicle wrecks in California are caused by negligent drivers.
 Collisions can also be caused by defective car parts, hazardous road conditions, or even driverless vehicle malfunctions.
 In these cases, vehicle- or parts manufacturers or government agencies may be at fault for the crash.

-Vehicle crash injury victims may need to hire an auto accident attorney to get the insurance company to cover their damages fully.
+You may need to hire an auto accident attorney to get the insurance company to cover your damages fully.
 In some cases, the attorney will need to file a personal injury lawsuit to make the liable party pay for money damages.

 Compensatory damages available in an automobile wreck injury lawsuit may include: